Monday, February 16, 2026

 Monday, February 2, 2026

-A 1780s Log Fort Replica | Mansker's Station | Goodlettesville, Tennessee | Landmark Landing
+A 1780s Log Fort Replica | Mansker's Station | Goodlettsville, Tennessee | Landmark Landing

 Mansker's Station, taken by Jennie Moore, 2023

 Hello friends, welcome to the blog!
-I'd like to share with you a site that my mom and I visited together at Moss Wright Park in Goodlettesville, Tennessee.
+I'd like to share with you a site that my mom and I visited together at Moss Wright Park in Goodlettsville, Tennessee.
 This is Mansker's Station, a historically accurate replica of the original Mansker's Station frontier fort that existed at this site in the late 18th century, built by Kasper Mansker.

 There were two forts built by Kasper Mansker and crew along Mansker's Creek.
 The first was built in 1779 on the creek's western bank.
 However, this fort would be abandoned in the winter of 1780-1781 due to attacks from the local indigenous peoples.
 After the settlers fled, the fort would be burned.